arobey1/arobey1.github.io/content/python/interacting_with_python.md

 print(int(my_favorite_number) + 1)
 ```

 Compared to the last version of increment.py, two things have changed.
 In the first line, we used the input command to ask the user to input a number.
-And the second line is almost the same, but to make sure the addition works correctly, we need to convert the number you input from a string to an integer, and hence the use of the `int` function (I'll say more about this in the next lesson on [Variables, data types, and comparison]({{< ref "/python/variables_data_types.md" >}} "Variables")).
+And the second line is almost the same, but to make sure the addition works correctly, we need to convert the number you input from a string to an integer, and hence the use of the `int` function (I'll say more about this in the next lesson on [variables]({{< ref "/python/variables.md" >}} "Variables")).
 Now, when you run your program, you'll be able to enter your favorite number:

 ```shell
 $ python increment.py